 Despite the benchmark's overall decline, the financials sector appreciated in the quarter, and our overweight and stock selection aided relative performance.
-Our positions in large money center banks, notably Wells Fargo and Citigroup, benefited from robust earnings results and market anticipation of a slowdown in rate cuts by the Federal Reserve.
+The Fund's positions in large money center banks, notably Wells Fargo and Citigroup, benefited from robust earnings results and market anticipation of a slowdown in rate cuts by the Federal Reserve.
 Additionally, financial technology firm Fiserv lifted returns.

-Holdings in industrials also contributed positively to performance, led by aerospace company CAE and machinery firm Gates Industrial.
+Holdings in industrials also contributed positively to performance, led by Emerson Electric and machinery firm Gates Industrial.